-The marginalised posterior distributions of the cosmological parameters are presented in Fig. \ref{fig:corner_comp_cosmo_6bins} in red for the "6 bins" case and in green for the "6 bins WR" case.
+The marginalised posterior distributions of the cosmological parameters are presented in Fig. \ref{fig:corner_comp_cosmo_6bins} in red for the "six bins" case and in green for the "six bins-WR" case.
 The "base case" results are plotted in blue for comparison.
-The marginalised posterior distribution of $\Omega_M$ clearly shifts towards higher values, with the "6 bins" case peaking at 0.23 and the "6 bins WR" case peaking at 0.29, compared to the "base case" peak at 0.14.
+The marginalised posterior distribution of $\Omega_M$ clearly shifts towards higher values, with the "six bins" case peaking at 0.20 and the "six bins-WR" case peaking at 0.32, compared to the "base case" peak at 0.16.
 The posterior distributions in both cases are wider than in the "base case".

 Increasing the number of redshift bins has a similar effect to removing the G15 field, especially when additional bins are added instead of dividing the existing ones.
 This suggests that the evolution with redshift, i.e. the cosmological model, starts to dominate over the sample variance effect.
 However, the overall fit is not perfect for each individual bin, resulting in poorer fits for the most biased samples.
 Extending the redshift range seems to work better than simply increasing the number of redshift bins, as it improves statistics per bin and produces tighter constraints compared to the "w/o G15" case.